Nan-Huo/ZeroEA/README.md

 **`bash run/run.sh`**

-**And to run all ablation studies**, please go to the folders named "ablation_*" and run the code accordingly .
+**And to run all ablation studies**
+Please go to the folders named "ablation_*" and run the code accordingly.